Formal verification of Zagier's one-sentence proof: Introduction

 A general aspect of the formal verification of these proofs is that it somehow reverses the usual perspective, in the sense that the difficulties and subtleties concern mostly things that are self-evident for a human mind, and vice-versa: what takes some time to a mathematician, such as checking that Zagier's first map is indeed an involution, is effortless once the computation is automated.
 However, as far as the logical structure is concerned, the formal proof faithfully reflects the steps of the original proof.

-Note that the motivation of this work lies in the structure of the proof only, and not in the result proven.
-Indeed, Fermat's sum of two squares theorem already appears in the \Coq litterature: it has been verified by Laurent Théry in 2016 \cite{Thery2016}.
+Fermat's sum of two squares theorem already appears in the \Coq literature: it has been verified by Laurent Théry \cite{Thery2016}.
 Théry's formal proof relies on the properties of the ring $\mathbf{Z}[i]$ of Gauss integers -- a very different approach than the combinatorial arguments formalized here.
-The same approach was used by Chris Hughes \cite{Hughes2019} to write this formal proof in the \Lean Theorem Prover.
 Establishing all relevant properties of Gauss integers takes more lines of code than following Zagier's legerdemain approach, but it is undoubtedly a more robust and canonical technique.

-It was pointed out to the authors that one of the formal proofs of Fermat's sum of two squares theorem written in \textsc{HOL} Light also followed Zagier's approach \cite{JChan_HOL}; the present code was developed independently and without knowledge of this work.
+Other proofs of Fermat's theorem and related results have been written in other proof assistants as well; notably, the recent work \cite{JChanHOL} in \textsc{HOL4} also follows Zagier's proof.